Seoul World Cup Stadium

 Club: FC Seoul | Opening: 2001 | Capacity: 66,806 seats

 History and description

-Seoul World Cup Stadium got built to serve as one of the centrepiece venues for the 2002 World Cup.
-It was constructed between 1998 and 2001, and officially opened on the 10th of November 2001.
+Seoul World Cup Stadium got built to serve as one of the playing venues for the 2002 World Cup.
+It was constructed between 1998 and 2001, and officially opened on 10 November 2001.

-After the World Cup it took two years for the stadium to find a permanent occupant, but in 2004 the Anyang LG Cheetahs moved back to Seoul to form FC Seoul.
+After the World Cup, it took two years for the stadium to find a permanent occupant until in 2004 the Anyang LG Cheetahs moved back to Seoul to form FC Seoul.